SemanticMediaWiki/SemanticMediaWiki/docs/architecture/README.md

 - No MediaWiki classes are modified, patched, or otherwise changed
 - Semantic MediaWiki tries to depend only on a selected pool of MediaWiki core classes (`Title`, `Wikipage`, `ParserOutput`, `Revision`, `Language` ... ) to minimize the potential for breakage during release changes
 - Use publicly available `Hooks` and `API` interfaces to extend MediaWiki with Semantic MediaWiki functions
-- Object interaction with MediaWiki objects should be done using accessors in the `SMW\MediaWiki` namespace

 ### Conventions